NgHngK/Macro-Financial-Time-Series-Forecasting-of-Crude-Oil-Prices/README.md

 The model uses three LSTM layers with dropout between them and a final dense regression layer.
 A 30-day lookback window is used.
 The final configuration contains **132,513 trainable parameters** and is trained with AdamW, Huber loss, a learning rate of 0.001, batch size 32, dropout 0.2, and early stopping.

-The decreasing hidden dimensions act like a funnel: the first layers learn a large set of temporal patterns, while later layers compress them into a smaller representation before producing the final price prediction.
+The decreasing hidden dimensions act like a funnel.
+The first layers learn a larger set of temporal patterns, while later layers compress that information before producing the final prediction.

-### 3. Gated Recurrent Unit
+## 2. Gated Recurrent Unit

-The GRU offers a simpler alternative to LSTM.
-It uses reset and update gates instead of the larger LSTM gating structure, which reduces the number of parameters while still allowing the network to keep useful information from previous time steps.
+The GRU provides a simpler recurrent structure than LSTM while still keeping useful information from previous time steps.
+We first tested different feature groups and then performed a large hyperparameter search over hidden size, number of GRU layers, and lookback length.

-An important part of the GRU experiment is that the team did not use only one fixed configuration.
-Different feature groups were tested first, followed by a large hyperparameter search.
-The final search covered hidden sizes from 8 to 256, one to five GRU layers, and lookback windows from 1 to 30 days, for a reported total of **490 experiments**.
+The search covered hidden sizes from 8 to 256, one to five GRU layers, and lookback windows from 1 to 30 days, for a total of **490 experiments**.

-The final configuration found by this process used:
+The final GRU configuration was:

 ```text
 hidden size = 32